fnuazma2020/amplify-backend-template/README.md

-## AWS Amplify Backend-Only Starter Template
+## AWS Amplify Backend-Only Starter Template Android

 This repository provides a streamlined process for building backend-only applications using AWS Amplify.
 Whether you're new to Amplify or a seasoned developer, this repository aims to simplify the setup and deployment of your backend infrastructure with pre-configured AWS services like Cognito, AppSync, and DynamoDB.